aranduss/A-Star-Pathfinding/README.md

 # A-Star-Pathfinding
-A python A-Star path finding algorithm implementation that converts the given data set into custom node objects before path finding.
+A python A-Star path finding algorithm implementation that converts the given data set into custom node objects before pathfinding.

 ## About
 This python project was created to develop working proof of concepts for two things: